Chinatown Storytelling Festival 2025

 Sunday, May 11 w/ Q&A at 5PM - Buy tickets!

-Wednesday, May 14 at 7PM - Buy tickets!
+Wednesday, May 14 at 5PM -

 Curated by Think!Chinatown, the All Things Food program puts Chinatown’s stories on the big screen through the lens of food.
 Think!Chinatown’s newest mini-doc, Artisanal Chinatown: Tofu 舖, will premiere with this program, alongside Think!Chinatown’s other food-related short films and treasures pulled from our community’s archives.

-Tuesday, May 13 w/ Q&A at 7PM - Buy tickets!
+Tuesday, May 13 w/ Q&A at 7PM - SOLD OUT!

 Curated by Think!Chinatown’s partner and neighbor Jon Alpert of Firehouse: DCTV’s Cinema for Documentary Film, the Chinatown in the Archives program explores the DCTV archives from the early 1970’s.
 During that time, NYC’s Chinatown fought for better public services, greater opportunities, and cultural respect, simultaneously coinciding with the birth of community media.
 DCTV was honored to have played an important role in the community’s victories during this time.
-Some of these films documenting this moment survived, and will be presented for the first time in half a century.
+Some of these films documenting this moment survived, and will be presented in snippets for the first time in half a century.

 Thank you to our partner and neighbor, Firehouse: DCTV’s Cinema for Documentary Film.